-If you want to post JSON data with Curl, you need to set the Content-Type to application/json and use the -d parameter to pass JSON to the Curl.
-The command line parameter -H "Content-Type: application/json" sets the JSON content type.
-JSON data is passed as a string.
+If you want to post JSON data with Curl, you need to set the Content-Type to application/json and use the -d parameter to pass JSON to Curl.
+The command line parameter -H "Content-Type: application/json" specifies the JSON content type.
+JSON data should be passed as a string.

 Posting form data using Curl

-If you want to post form data with Curl, you can use the -F (--form) or -d (--data) command-line parameters.
-With the -F command-line parameter, form data is sent as "multipart/form-data", and with the -d command-line parameter, form data is sent as "application/x-www-form-urlencoded".
+If you want to post form data with Curl, you can use the -d (--data) command-line parameters.
+With the -d command-line parameter, form data is sent as "application/x-www-form-urlencoded".